 Rocky Mountain Fast Facts

-- The highest elevation found in Rocky Mountain is 14,259 feet on Longs Peak
+Rocky Mountain’s lowest point is 7,630 feet at the Big Thompson River.
+The highest point in Rocky Mountain is 14,259 feet on Longs Peak.

-- Rocky Mountain National Park lies in the Mountain time zone
+Rocky Mountain is in the Mountain Time Zone.

 Where is Rocky Mountain National Park?